saswatijena/aws-dva-c02-notes/EC2.md

 - lifecycle event hooks
     - run order : lifecycle events are run in a specific order called a run order
-    - in place deployment : 3 phases : de-registering, installation, re-registering with the load balancer
+    - in place deployment : 3 phases : de-registering, installation, re-registering with the load balancer 🔥
     - application stop -> download bundle -> before install -> install -> validate service -> application start -> after install

-## code pipeline
+## code pipeline  - continous deployment
 - orcehstrates build, test and deployment , pipeline is triggered everytime there is a change to your code
 - automated release process